Table of contents

 Website: carecontrolsystems.co.uk

 Care Control allows users to view and oversee medication management information.
-It’s also possible to set up prompts and alerts to maintain client’s medication requirements, as well as
+Care managers can set up prompts and alerts to maintain medication requirements, and track prescription changes, administration records, and generate reports and audits.

 Care Planner